 Although many people today look upon the extravagant buildings, decorations and furnishings of the castles of the past as something frivolous, they should instead be considered in the context of the times.

 In fact, the past castle-building of kings was an important contributor to the economy of a nation.

 Hohenschwangau Castle is a perfect example.
 It is in a mountain region and it created new markets for building materials, talent, brawn, and the ability to feed and house the many workers employed in first building, and then operating the structure.
 It also needed to operate as home to royalty and their children, and as a site for entertainment of their friends, family, peers and for diplomatic envoys.

 Castles such as Hohenschwangau created ongoing employment for generations of craftsmen.

 As Henry David Thoreau said:

-From the window of Hohenschwangau Castle the newly crowned King Ludwig II could watch the building of Neuschwanstein through a telescope which remains in place within.
+From the window of Hohenschwangau Castle, the newly crowned King Ludwig II could watch the building of Neuschwanstein through a telescope - a telescope that remains in place within Hohenschwangau, still.

 I agree with René Descartes that: